 - Click the PivotTable button in Excel.

-- Depending on the version of Excel you are using, you may get a dialog window asking you to confirm which data you want to analyze and where you want the pivot table to be placed.
+- Depending on the version of Excel you are using, a dialog window may ask you to confirm which data you want to analyze and where you want to place the pivot table.
 If you see the Create PivotTable dialog, click OK to confirm the default values.

 Change the content of a pivot table

 The pivot table we are going to recreate is quite basic.
 It shows you the daily number of impressions and clicks for each type of format.

 To recreate the above pivot table, we need to change the pivot table by dragging items between the Row Labels, Column Labels and Values areas in the PivotTable Builder.

 - Go to the PivotTable builder.

 - Select the following variables in the Field name section:

 - Drag the campaignName and start variable to the Row Labels area.
 Put the start variable under the campaignName variable.